Level/abstract-level/README.md

 #### `chainedBatch._write(options, callback)`

 The default `_write` method uses `db._batch`.
 If the `_write` method is overridden it must atomically commit the queued operations.
 There are no default options but `options` will always be an object.
 If committing fails, call the `callback` function with an `Error`.
 Otherwise call `callback` without any arguments.
+The `_write()` method will not be called if the chained batch has zero queued operations.

+## Differences from `level(up)`

+WIP notes:

+- The constructor does not take a callback argument.
+Instead call `db.open()` if you wish to wait for opening (which is not necessary to use the database) or to capture an open error.

 ## Test Suite